FSGModding/FSG_Mod_Assistant/README.md

 Clicking the `...` button in the upper right corner of the main window will open user preferences.
 Most of these are straight forward (window sizes, maximization selection, and UI language override).

+#### Changelog

+This displays what is new in the current version

 #### Game Path

 This option lets you set the path to the game `.EXE` file if it was not found automatically, so that the `Launch FS22` button on the main screen works.
+Additionally, you can set command line parameters here.

 #### gameSettings.xml

 This option lets you override where the app looks for the gameSettings.xml file.
 Once in a while, the app may fail to detect it automatically - this is also useful if you have multiple installs of the game.

+#### Development Controls

+You can use this checkbox to easily enable the in-game development controls and console commands.

 #### Mod Cache